annotation/text-fabric/docs/Api/App.md

     ??? info "withPassage=True"
         indicates whether a passage label should be put next to a displayed node or tuple of nodes.
+        When passed with `table()`, or `plainTuple()`,
+        the value may also be a set of integers, indicating the columns whose nodes will be linked with a web link
+        (the first column is column 1).

 ??? abstract "A.displaySetup()"
     ```python